 What are your professional interests/specialities?

-Tell us, where are you from and how did you get to be a Physiotherapist in the South West?
+Tell us, where are you from and how did you get to be a dentist in the South West?

 What do you love about the South West?